lucidrains/nim-mmcif/README.md

 Fast mmCIF (Macromolecular Crystallographic Information File) parser written in Nim with Python bindings via [nimporter](https://github.com/Pebaz/nimporter).

+The goal of this repository is to experiment with vibe coding, to see how much of cross platform library can be driven to completion by transformers

 ## Features

 - 🚀 High-performance parsing of mmCIF files using Nim